In Days of Robin Hood

 When someone committed mischief?

-Each to his or her own God willing,
+Each to his or her own, God willing,

 And so they were willing to pay the taxes

-For some resemblance of law and order.
+For some semblance of law and order.

-And demanded more than they could give.
+And demanded more than they could give

-That threw the system out of kilter,
+That threw the system out of kilter

-And caused tempers to boil over
+And caused tempers to boil over,

-Which led to bedlam, mayhem, and disorder.
+Leading to bedlam, mayhem, and disorder.

 But thanks to Robin Hood and his merry men,

-And the barons of jolly old England;
+And the barons of jolly old England,

 They brought the tyrant King John to his knees